21 of the best pubs with rooms in the UK for staycationing in style

 The Gurnard’s Head, Cornwall

-Why: This beautifully-situated pub with rooms on Cornwall's Atlantic coast between St. Ives and St. Just is the kind of place where time seems to stand still.
-The proprietors of The Gunard’s Head are committed to ensuring their guests have time to unwind as they enjoy the dramatic coastline that has inspired artists and walkers for centuries.
+What: This beautifully-situated pub with rooms on Cornwall's Atlantic coast between St. Ives and St. Just is the kind of place where time seems to stand still.
+The proprietors of The Gurnard's Head are committed to ensuring their guests have time to unwind as they enjoy the dramatic coastline that has inspired artists and walkers for centuries.
 It’s said that salty air helps us to sleep more deeply, so once cosseted in a Vi-Spring bed after filling up on the delicious, earthy food served in the restaurant, you’re in for a blissful night’s kip.
 Waking here is pretty spectacular too, thanks to views of the gorse covered moorland and foaming Atlantic, and a hearty Cornish breakfast comprising yoghurt, house-made jams, local apple juice, toast, and a choice of kippers or a full English breakfast.

-Where: The Gurnard's Head, Nr Zennor, St. Ives, TR26 3DE
+Where: Nr Zennor, St. Ives, TR26 3DE

 Book now: The Gurnard's Head